 Experiential Learning facilitates the development of entrepreneurial skills, as it helps bridging the gap between acquisition of theoretical knowledge and generation of skills through active participation in learning4.
 Moreover, Experiential Learning also allows students to discover ‘new’ outcomes from learning, which is just like what entrepreneurs do in real-life when they experiment the ways to exploit the entrepreneurial opportunities5.

-Experiential Learning at the heart of the programmes of ECE
+Experiential Learning at the heart of the Erasmus Centre for Entrepreneurship programmes

 During these programmes, the Experiential Learning Cycle and all of the aforementioned elements occur as participants work on their own cases, rather than using the made-up case study, and actively participate in the learning process.
-Some examples of the implementation of Experiential Learning in the ECE programmes are as following:
+Some examples of the implementation of Experiential Learning in our programmes are as following:

-During this 12-week-programme, ambitious startup entrepreneurs also use experiential learning in the process of turning their ideas into a business.
+During this four-week programme, ambitious startup entrepreneurs also use experiential learning in the process of turning their ideas into a business.
 They do this through mentorship by experienced professionals, different workshops, and interaction with fellow early-stage entrepreneurs.

 1 Kolb, D. A. (1984).
 Experiential Learning: Experience as the Source of Learning and Development.
 Michigan: Prentice-Hall.